bahrus/xtal-splitting/README.md

 Web components that can do the splits

-xtal-splitting.js is ~1kb minified and gzipped.
-It takes a search string, and splits up the textContent into spans, which can be styled to show where the matching text is.
+xtal-splitting.js takes a search string, and splits up the textContent into spans, which can be styled to show where the matching text is.

 <!--
 ```